radical-collaboration/extasy-bpti/gmxcoco-bpti/instructions.md

 export RADICAL_PILOT_DBURL='<mongo url>'
 ```

+## Instructions to setup RADICAL Pilot, GROMACS and CoCo on Blue Waters

 * Setup on Blue Waters

 There is an additional step to perform on Blue Waters alone.